• Short waiting list for Caucasian donors

-Women who are interested in becoming egg donors usually have initial consultation and investigations done, to ensure that they are suitable for donors.
+Women who are interested in becoming egg donors usually have an initial consultation and investigations done, to ensure they are suitable for donors.
 During the egg donation process, egg donors actually undergo a very quick IVF treatment cycle.

 Ovaries are stimulated with hormones to encourage a group of eggs to reach the same level of maturity.
 The eggs are then removed, placed into a dish in an incubator and fertilized by sperm from the male recipient.
 As a result embryos develop.
 One or two of these embryos will then be placed into the recipient’s womb, giving her a good chance to get pregnant.

-Minimum of 10 eggs guaranteed.
+Minimum of 10 eggs guaranteed

-Guarantee of frozen embryos(depending on sperm)
+Guarantee of frozen embryos

-Minimum of 2 blastocysts transfer guaranteed
+Minimum of 2 blastocysts guaranteed(depending on sperm)

-Success rates of 75 %
+Success rates/ transfer of 74 %